If you are looking to buy a new home in British Columbia, there are some areas you should check before making a

 Use our New Homes Registry to find out if a new home or home under construction is being built by a licensed residential builder and if it has home warranty insurance.

 Minimum coverage and allowable exclusions for third-party home warranty insurance are set by legislation.
 As a minimum, homes built by Licensed Residential Builders must have 2-5-10 Year Home Warranty Insurance .

 Minimum coverage and allowable exclusions for third-party home warranty insurance are set by legislation.

 This is one of the strongest construction defect insurance coverage in Canada.
 On some new homes, the warranty insurance coverage exceeds that minimum requirement.
 Consult your home warranty insurance policy documents for specific details about the home warranty insurance coverage on your home.

-Only insurance companies approved by the Financial Institutions Commission can provide home warranty insurance.
+Only insurance companies approved by the BC Financial Services Authority can provide home warranty insurance.
 Make sure you ask if warranty is included in the new home and get that information confirmed in writing.
 Look for the 2-5-10 Year Home Warranty Insurance logo when checking out new homes.

 Our Home Warranty Insurance on New Homes page gives more information, including commencement dates, exclusions and limits on coverage.

 If an owner builder constructed the new home, it’s exempt from the legal requirements of being built by a licensed residential builder and being covered by a policy of home warranty insurance.
 However, if an owner builder sells a home within the first 10 years of occupancy, they remain liable to any purchasers for defects during that 10-year period under the statutory protection provisions of the Homeowner Protection Act.